Individual Electoral Registration

 Look out for a confirmation to say you are registered.

-Complete this form or email Electoral Services and provide your name and address and state whether you want to opt in or out of the open (edited) register.
+Or you can send an email to email@example.com and provide your name and address and state whether you want to opt in or out of the open (edited) register.

 The open register can be bought by any person, company or organisation.
 Your name and address will be included in the open register unless you ask for them to be removed.
 Removing your details from the open register does not affect your right to vote.